Wrongful Death Lawsuits in Texas: Laws, Who Can File, and Deadlines

 • Mental anguish.
 The emotional pain, grief, and suffering experienced by the surviving family member.

 • Loss of companionship.
-The loss of love, comfort, guidance, and emotional support the deceased provided.
+The loss of love, comfort, guidance, and emotional support that the deceased provided.

 • Loss of parental guidance.
 For minor children, the loss of a parent’s advice, teaching, discipline, and moral support throughout childhood.